Attend a Library online training session as part of your University induction

 The Library website is your gateway to the extensive library content provided by The Open University.
 Use the Library Search box to start searching for resources such as ebooks, databases, journals or journal articles.
 Alternatively, use the Library Resources tab to browse for resources.
 Most of our content is available online.

-Learn about our 24/7 Chat to a Librarian Service
+Learn about Library Helpdesk and our 24/7 Chat to a Librarian Service

 Discover key services for postgraduate researchers

-The Services for You page on the Library website contains links to all the key services that postgraduate researchers need.
+The Services for postgraduate researchers page on the Library website contains links to relevant information and services to all PGRs.

 The Library building is open from Monday to Friday, 09:00-17:00.
 During this time, you can access our collections, borrow items, and use study areas and meeting spaces.
 Library staff will be located on the ground floor to welcome and assist you with any library-related enquiries you have.

-The PGR Common Room (located on the ground floor of the Library building) is open 24/7.
-You will need to activate your staff ID card with Security to gain access.
+The PGR Common Room, located on the ground floor, is open 24/7.
+You will need to activate your ID card with Security to gain access.
 Please note that you will not be able to access the main Library building areas out of hours.

 The LEAN Library access browser extension will alert you whenever you are on a website that The Open University has a subscription for, helping you to find the content you want with a single click!